To the members of Kothari Sugars and Chemicals Limited REPORT ON THE AUDIT OF FINANCIALSTATEMENTS

 |Key Audit Matter ||Response to Key Audit Matter |

 |Significant portion of the material procurement is from individual farmers and sugarcanes are accounted on weight- basis.
 Hence any variance in the ascertainment of the quantity purchased may have a significant impact on the cost of materials. || |

-|The Company has material amounts of disputed statutory levies such as Excise Duty Customs Duty and Electricity taxes which have not been paid pending adjudication by the respective authority.
+|2.
+The Company has material amounts of disputed statutory levies such as Excise Duty Customs Duty and Electricity taxes which have not been paid pending adjudication by the respective authority.
 Refer to Note 42 of the Financial Statements. || Examining the relevant documents on record. |

-| || Evaluating the reasonableness of the underlying assumptions |
+| || Evaluating the reasonableness of the underlying assumptions. |

 Information other than the financial statements and Auditor's report thereon

 The Company's Board of Directors is responsible for the preparation of the otherinformation.
 The other information comprises the information included in the ManagementDiscussion and Analysis Board's Report including Annexures to Board's Report CorporateGovernance Report and Shareholders' Information but does not include the financialstatements and our auditor's report thereon.

 In connection with our audit of the financial statements our responsibility is to readthe other information and in doing so consider whether the other information ismaterially inconsistent with the financial statements or our knowledge obtained during thecourse of our audit or otherwise appears to be materially misstated.

 If based on the work we have performed we conclude that there is a materialmisstatement of this other information we are required to report that fact.
 We havenothing to report in this regard.

 Management's responsibility for the financial statements

 The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Act with respect to the preparation of these Financial Statements that givea true and fair view of the financial position financial performance changes in equityand cash flows of the Company in accordance with the accounting principles generallyaccepted in India including the accounting standards specified under Section 133 of theAct.
-This responsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statements thatgive a true and fair view and are free from material misstatement whether due to fraud orerror.
+This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the FinancialStatements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.

-In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.
+In preparing the Financial Statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.

 The Board of Directors is also responsible for overseeing the Company's financialreporting process.

 As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
 We also:

 (i) of the Companies Act 2013 we are also responsible for expressing our opinion onwhether the Company has adequate internal financial controls system in place and theoperating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.

 Conclude on the appropriateness of management's use of the going concern basisof accounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company's tocontinue as a going concern.
-If we conclude that a material uncertainty exists we arerequired to draw attention in our auditor's report to the related disclosures in thefinancial statements or if such disclosures inadequate to modify our opinion.
+If we conclude that a material uncertainty exists we arerequired to draw attention in our auditor's report to the related disclosures in theFinancial Statements or if such disclosures are inadequate to modify our opinion.
 Ourconclusions are based on the audit evidence obtained up to the date of our auditor'sreport.
 However future events or conditions may cause the Company to cease to continue asa going concern.

-Evaluate the overall presentation structure and content of the financialstatements including the disclosures and whether the financial statements represent theunderlying transactions and events in a manner that achieves fair presentation.
+Evaluate the overall presentation structure and content of the FinancialStatements including the disclosures and whether the Financial Statements represent theunderlying transactions and events in a manner that achieves fair presentation.

-We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we during our audit.
+We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.

 We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

-From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the financial statements of thecurrent period and are therefore the key audit matters.
+From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the Financial Statements of thecurrent period and are therefore the key audit matters.
 We describe these matters in ourauditor's report unless law or regulation precludes public disclosure about the matter orwhen in extremely rare circumstances we determine that a matter should not becommunicated in our report because the adverse consequences of doing so would reasonablybe expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements

-(c) The Balance Sheet the Statement of Profit and Loss (including Other Comprehensive Income) Statement of Changes in Equity and the Cash Flow Statement dealt with by thisReport are in agreement with the relevant books of account.
+(c) The Balance Sheet the Statement of Profit and Loss (including Other ComprehensiveIncome) the Statement of Changes in Equity and the Cash Flow Statement dealt with by thisReport are in agreement with the relevant books of account.

-(d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.
+(d) In our opinion the aforesaid Financial Statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014

-(f) With respect to the adequacy of internal financial controls with reference tofinancial statement of the company and the operating effectiveness of such controlsrefer to our separate report in Annexure-B. Our report expresses an unmodifiedopinion on the adequacy and operating effectiveness of the Company's internal financialcontrols with reference to financial statements.
+(f) With respect to the adequacy of internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controlsrefer to our separate report in Annexure-B. Our report expresses an unmodifiedopinion on the adequacy and operating effectiveness of the Company's internal financialcontrols with reference to financial statements.

-(g) With respect to the other matters to be included in the Auditor's Report inaccordance with the requirements of section 197(16) of the Act as amended:
+(g) With respect to the other matters to be included in the Auditor's Report inaccordance with the requirements of Section 197(16) of the Act as amended:

-In our opinion and to the best of our information and according to the explanationsgiven to us the remuneration paid by the company to its Directors during the year is inaccordance with the provisions of Section 197 of the Act.
+In our opinion and to the best of our information and according to the explanationsgiven to us the remuneration paid by the Company to its Directors during the year is inaccordance with the provisions of Section 197 of the Act.

 (h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us: